EricMFink/PR/_pages/syllabus.md

 | November 24 | Dealing with Represented and Unrepresented Persons | Casebook, Chap.
 7, §§ 2 & 3; Giesel, Chap.
 36-37 |
 | | | |
 | TBA | Final Exam | |

-[^giesel1]: Relevant portions of the Giesel hornbook are listed for each topic.
-These are optional, but you may find them helpful to get an overview before reading the Casebook assignments.

 _Note:_ This class will not meet on September 24.